John Barbour-James

-John Barbour-James (June 1867 – 1954) was a black British activist who worked to improve the understanding and recognition of the achievements of black people in Britain.
+John Barbour-James (June 1867 – 1954) was a Black British activist who worked to improve the understanding and recognition of the achievements of Black people in Britain.

-Barbour James was born in British Guiana, where he became postmaster in Belfield in the 1890s.
-While living in British Guiana he established the self-help Victoria Belfield Agricultural Society which recognised the value of improving the diet and farming among the Afro-Guianese.
+Barbour James was born in British Guiana, where he became the postmaster in Belfield in the 1890s.
+While living in British Guiana he established the self-help Victoria Belfield Agricultural Society which promoted the value of improving the diet and farming among the Afro-Guianese People.

 In 1902, he was transferred to the Gold Coast.
 His wife was not allowed to move to the Gold Cast.
-Barbour-James moved his family to London where he could more easy visit them.
-Later he moved to London where he founded the African Patriotic Intelligence Bureau in 1918.
+Barbour-James moved his family to London where he could more easily visit them.
+Later, he moved to London where he founded the African Patriotic Intelligence Bureau in 1918.
 Barbour-James moved to the Caribbean in 1938, and died in Georgetown in 1954.

 His daughter, Amy Barbour-James, was also a civil rights activist.
-She became the secretary of the League of Coloured Peoples in 1942.
+She became secretary of the League of Coloured Peoples in 1942.